Throne and Liberty Player Housing is Here

 One cool feature Throne and Liberty housing gets right is the ability to own multiple homes.
 There are four home sizes at present: basement, which is your starter home, small home, medium home, and large home.
 When you begin the Home Sweet Home quest, you get a starter home, which is a basement.

 After completing the preliminary Home Sweet Home quests, you will be given an upgraded home of your choice of small homes in either Kastleton or Vienta Village.
 Each home has a decorating rating that you must meet before being able to purchase the next home size.
-After raising your first home’s rating to at least 2000, you will be able to purchase a medium-sized home.
+After raising your first home’s rating to at least 2000, you will be able to purchase a second home.
+Here’s where it gets a little tricky.

-Player housing is not just about décor.
-Player Housing in Throne and Liberty gives you another fast travel point.
+• Player Housing in Throne and Liberty gives you another free fast travel point.
 You can teleport to your home from anywhere by clicking on the house icon on your UI at that bottom right.
+If you want to stay in that town, walk out the front door.
+If you want to go back to where you came from, leave using the Exit icon on the right side of your housing screen.

 Keep an eye on Throne and Liberty codes for unique décor, furniture, or materials out.
 Codes are often time-limited, so staying active in the community will give you an advantage.